• Skip to primary navigation

 Short-Term Provisions

-• provision for employee benefits.
+• Provision for employee benefits.

 • Income Received in advance.

-Owners Equity / Shareholders
+5. Owners’ Equity / Shareholders

-Business Owners are called as Shareholders.
+Business Owners are called Shareholders.

 Shareholders fund

 1. Share capital: 1.
 Common Stock 2.
-Preferred Stock at Per value
+Preferred Stock at Per Value.

 2. Paid-in Capital